 Heathrow Family Lounge [FREE] – Not an airline lounge but a dedicated facility for family travellers with play areas, kids quiet zones, game areas plus comfortable seating for adults.
 Free to enter, located on the upper level at Lounge A, access lift behind the Ted Baker store, open 0600-2100.

 Qantas Lounge [ONEWORLD] – Qantas is developing a dedicated global lounge at Terminal 3 which will open in 2017.
-The split-level lounge will feature bar and Rockpool menu dining area, business section, shower facilities and a children zone.
+The split-level lounge has a capacity for 230 passengers and will feature a bar and Rockpool menu dining area, business section, shower facilities and a children’s zone.
 Access will be available for Qantas/Oneworld elite, Qantas premium passengers and Qantas Club members.

 Heathrow Terminal 3 Arrivals Lounges